 9.1 We reserve the right to amend these Terms from time to time.

 9.2 Every time you place a successful bid that leads to an Order from us, the Terms in force at the time of your Order will apply to the Contract between you and us.

 9.3 We may revise these Terms as they apply to your Order from time to time to reflect changes in relevant laws and regulatory requirements.

 9.4 If we have to revise these Terms as they apply to your Order, we will contact you to give you reasonable advance notice of the changes and let you know how to cancel the Contract if you are not happy with the changes.
 You may cancel either in respect of all the affected Items or just the Items you have yet to receive.
 If you opt to cancel, you will have to return (at our cost) any relevant Items you have already received and we will arrange a full refund of the price you have paid, including any delivery charges.

-10.1 Following receipt of payment for an Order, we or our third party transport provider will contact you with an estimated delivery date.
-Occasionally our delivery to you may be affected by an Event Outside Our Control.
-See clause 16 for our responsibilities when this happens.
+10.3 Occasionally our delivery to you may be affected by an Event Outside Our Control.
+See clause 17 for our responsibilities when this happens.

-10.4 You may collect an Order from our trading address (as set out in clause 1.1) in person upon presenting valid proof of identification.
-Under no circumstances can Items be collected by a person who is not the holder of the credit or debit card used to make payment (including, for example, a courier instructed by you).
-Please contact us by e-mail to arrange a suitable date and time, but in any case we cannot guarantee that you will not have to wait during peak or other busy times.
+10.6 You may collect a Garden Building or Hot Tub from our trading address in person upon presenting valid proof of identification.
+Please contact us by e-mail to arrange a suitable date and time.
+We cannot guarantee that you will not have to wait during peak or other busy times.

 11.1 We deliver to most countries (“International Delivery Destinations”).
 However there are restrictions on some Items for certain International Delivery Destinations, so please contact us by e-mail before ordering Items.